 The site of the cancer determines the site of the bleeding.
 Cancer anywhere along the digestive tract can cause bleeding in the stool.
 Cancer anywhere along the urinary tract can cause bleeding in the urine.
 Other cancers can bleed into internal areas of the body.
 Bleeding into the lungs can cause the person to cough up blood.

-Certain cancers produce substances that cause excess clot formation, mainly in the veins of the legs.
-Blood clots in leg veins sometime break off and travel to a lung (pulmonary embolism), which can be fatal.
+Certain cancers produce substances that cause excess clot formation, mainly in the veins of the legs (deep vein thrombosis Deep Vein Thrombosis (DVT) Deep vein thrombosis is the formation of blood clots (thrombi) in the deep veins, usually in the legs.
+Blood clots may form in veins if the vein is injured, a disorder causes the blood to clot... read more ).
+Blood clots in leg veins sometime break off and travel to a lung (pulmonary embolism Pulmonary Embolism (PE) Pulmonary embolism is the blocking of an artery of the lung (pulmonary artery) by a collection of solid material brought through the bloodstream (embolus)—usually a blood clot (thrombus) or... read more ), which can be fatal.
 Excessive clotting is common in people with pancreatic, lung, and other solid tumors and in people with brain tumors.

 Commonly, a person with cancer experiences weight loss and fatigue, which can worsen as the cancer progresses.
 Some people notice weight loss despite a good appetite.
 Others lose their appetite and may even become nauseated by food or have difficulty swallowing.
 They may become very thin.
 People with advanced cancer are often very tired.
 If anemia develops, these people may find that they feel tired or become short of breath with even slight activity.

-As a cancer begins to spread around the body, it may first spread to nearby lymph nodes, which become swollen.
+As a cancer begins to spread around the body, it may first spread to nearby lymph nodes Overview of the Lymphatic System The lymphatic system is a vital part of the immune system.
+It includes organs such as the thymus, bone marrow, spleen, tonsils, appendix, and Peyer patches in the small intestine that produce... read more , which become swollen.
 The swollen lymph nodes are usually painless, and they may feel hard or rubbery.
-They may be freely moveable, or if the cancer is more advanced, they may be stuck to the skin above, to the deeper layers of tissue below, or to each other.
+They may be freely moveable, or if the cancer is more advanced, they may become stuck to the surrounding tissues, or to each other.